MarcusBloomfield/WarhammerDiceRoller/README.md

 ## Overview

 The application appears to simulate Warhammer combat by allowing users to define attacks and see the resulting hits, wounds, saves, and damage.
-The UI is likely built using UI Toolkit.
+The UI is built using UI Toolkit.

 ## How to Use